Yes, 'Fear Street' Does Have Multiple Major Connections to 'Stranger Things'

 This story contains spoilers for “Fear Street Part One: 1994”

-Two years ago at the 4th of July, the third season of “Stranger Things” dropped on Netflix as the horror event of the summer.
-This summer though, that spot is claimed by the first film in the “Fear Street” trilogy, three horror films all based on “Goosebumps” author R.L.
+“Stranger Things” season 3 came out on Netflix two years ago over the Fourth of July holiday — and this weekend Netflix has launched another nostalgia-driven horror thing — “Fear Street: 1994,” the first movie of a trilogy based on R.L.
 Stine’s books.

-And if you’ve watched the film, you’ve likely noted some similarities between “Fear Street Part One: 1994” and Netflix’s flagship horror series “Stranger Things.”
+And if you’ve watched the film, there’s a very good chance that “Stranger Things” popped into your head right from the get-go.

-Both “Fear Street” and “Stranger Things” play on the nostalgia factor of the era, lovingly recreating their time period — the early ’90s and the mid-’80s, respectively — with loving detail and dozens of time-appropriate needle drops on the soundtrack.
+Both “Fear Street” and “Stranger Things” play on the nostalgia factor of the era, lovingly recreating their time periods — the early ’90s and the mid-’80s, respectively — with plenty of detail and dozens of time-appropriate needle drops on the soundtrack.
 The characters in each are self aware young people armed with movie and pop culture knowledge.
 And each film is smartly made and shot in ways that pay homage to classic directors and horror movies of their day.

 But there are more obvious parallels, too.
 “Fear Street Part One” and the third “Stranger Things” play out in a big-box, neon-lit suburban mall.
-Maya Hawke appears in both (another “Stranger Things” alum, Sadie Sink, shows up for “Part Two: 1978”).
+Maya Hawke appears in both — another “Stranger Things” alum, Sadie Sink, will show up for “Part Two: 1978” next week — and it’s definitely not a coincidence that those two have popped up in “Fear Street.”

-Coincidentally, “Fear Street” director Leigh Janiak is married to “Stranger Things” co-creator Ross Duffer (“the better one” of the Duffer Brothers, she joked to TheWrap).
-But it’s no coincidence that Janiak cast Hawke to star in the film — all with the intention of getting her killed off within the movie’s first 10 minutes.
+On top of all that, “Fear Street” director Leigh Janiak is married to “Stranger Things” co-creator Ross Duffer (“the better one” of the Duffer Brothers, she joked to TheWrap).
+But, as mentioned, it’s not random that Janiak cast Hawke to star in the film — with the intention of getting her killed off within the movie’s first 10 minutes.

 “Maya was chosen because I obviously wanted to pay homage to the Drew Barrymore moment in ‘Scream.’
 We’ve got an It young actress and then we’re going to kill her.
 Immediately,” Janiak explained, referencing another ’90s horror touchstone that inspired “Fear Street.”

-But Janiak was writing and developing “Fear Street” around the same time as “Stranger Things 3” and got a look at Hawke before the season had come out, making her feel like she had “insider knowledge” that Hawke’s character Robin would be a big hit.
+But Janiak was writing and developing “Fear Street” around the same time as “Stranger Things 3” and got a look at Hawke before the season had come out, making her feel like she had “insider knowledge” that Hawke would be a breakout on her husband’s show.

 Those parallels between both properties did however cause a little tension between Janiak and Duffer as they each worked on making their own period horror franchises.